grafana/grafana-openapi-client-go/README.md

 # Grafana HTTP OpenAPI Client for Go

-> :warning: Grafana's OpenAPI Go client is currently under construction.
-Progress is tracked [here](https://github.com/grafana/grafana/issues/47827).

 This HTTP Go client for [Grafana](https://github.com/grafana/grafana) is generated from [Grafana's OpenAPI specification](https://github.com/grafana/grafana/blob/main/public/api-merged.json) using [swagger for Go](https://github.com/go-swagger/go-swagger).

+The Grafana OpenAPI Client for Go is under active development.
+We are planning a few improvements around processes such as automation, testing, release, and integration into other dependencies.
+Some of this work is tracked [here](https://github.com/grafana/grafana/issues/47827).

+Both code and non-code contributions are very welcome - please feel free to open an issue or PR in this repository if you spot a possible improvement!

 ## Dependencies